Cannabis (drug): Laced cannabis and synthetic cannabinoids

 Hemp buds (or low-potency cannabis buds) laced with synthetic cannabinoids started to be sold as cannabis street drug in 2020.

 The short-term effects of cannabis can be altered if it has been laced with opioid drugs such as heroin or fentanyl.
-Specific slang terms are often used to identify these combinations, including "amp joint" (marijuana laced with PCP), "cocoa puff" (laced with cocaine), "buda" (mixed with crack cocaine), "atom bomb" (mixed with heroin), and "Thai stick" (when referring specifically to marijuana dipped in opium).
 The added drugs are meant to enhance the psychoactive properties, add to its weight, and increase profitability, despite the increased danger of overdose.
 (Note: Advocates of legalizing marijuana for recreational use, such as former Illinois state Senator Heather Steans, say that legalizing it would help reduce such hazardous added drugs: "Over 95 percent are buying it on the black market.
 You don't know what you're buying.
 It's not a safe product.
 We've seen it laced with rat poison, fentanyl, all sorts of things.
 It's funding the cartels and other criminal activity.")